nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 *This is a Linode Community guide.
 If you're an expert on something we need a guide on, you too can [get paid to write for us](/docs/contribute).*
 <hr>

+[ShadowSocks](https://shadowsocks.org/) is a secure socks5 proxy, designed to protect your Internet traffic.
+It encrypts the traffic between you and the servers, so nobody can spy on you.
+The main difference compare to VPN is that Shadowsocks is not global, which means not all your traffic will go through the servers.